dotnet/arcade-services/docs/DevGuide.md

         - Repository: https://github.com/maestro-auth-test/maestro-test3
         - Installation Id: 289474

-After successfully running `bootstrap.ps1` running the `MaestroApplication` project via F5 in VS (launch as elevated) will run the application on `http://localhost:8080`
+After successfully running `bootstrap.ps1` running the `MaestroApplication` project via F5 in VS (launch as elevated) will run the application on `http://localhost:8080`.
+However, for running some local debuginng using darc, such as scenario tests, darc http client library requires SSL (https) endpoint when calling it with Bearer token.
+One solution is to use ngrok for redirection.
+Install it from  https://ngrok.com/ or `choco install ngrok`, do ngrok http 8080 and then use the ngrok url for the --bar-uri.

 ## Azure AppConfiguration